-These videos will walk you through SEVERAL examples of the exact guidance that I provided above.
-If the outline above wasn’t enough details for you, these videos definitely will be.
-I highly recommend you watch these to help you pick your niche.
+This final video will walk you through SEVERAL examples of the exact guidance that I provided above to select a specific niche.
+If the outline above wasn't enough details for you, this video definitely will be.
+I highly recommend you watch this to help you pick your niche.

 I recommend using Long Tail Pro to make the keyword research process easier and faster.
 The most essential thing to remember with keyword research is that you want to go where the competition is low.

 If you can target a few low-competition keywords, you are much more likely to rank than if you were to target highly competitive terms.
 This means that you will often need to target very low search volume keywords…and that's just fine!

 Goal: Target Long Tail Keywords in Each Article on Your Site